bbauska/W3Cx-5of5/README.md

 <h5>Further reading:</h5>

-<p>The WAI Web site hosts a <a href="https://www.w3.org/WAI/tutorials/forms/">
+<p>The WAI Web site hosts a <a href="https://www.w3.org/WAI/tutorials/forms/"
-Forms tutorial</a> where you will find more guidelines to help make your forms truly accessible: Form Instructions, Validating Input, User Notifications, Multi-Page Forms, and Custom Controls.</p>
+target="_blank" rel="noopener noreferrer">Forms tutorial</a> where you will find
+more guidelines to help make your forms truly accessible: Form Instructions, Validating Input, User Notifications, Multi-Page Forms, and Custom Controls.</p>

 <h4>Why is this important?</h4>